-Dr Catherine Lido
+Professor Catherine Lido

-- Senior Lecturer (People, Place & Social Change)
+- Professor of Psychology and Adult Learning (People, Place & Social Change)

-She is Associate Director at Urban Big Data Centre (UBDC) leading novel research in Educational Disadvantage and Place, with Prof Mike Osborne, which includes expertise in capturing lifewide learning with UNESCO's Learnings Cityies metrics.
+She is Associate Director at Urban Big Data Centre (UBDC) leading novel research in Educational Disadvantage and Place, with Prof Mike Osborne, which includes expertise in capturing lifewide learning with UNESCO's Learnings Cities metrics.
 She is a Co-I on UBDC Phase 2 and their data service extension grant, where she helped deliver, and promotes the use of, the integrated Multi-media City Data project open data source (iMCD data accessible at:www.ubdc.ac.uk).

-Catherine was previously a Research Fellow, senior lecturer and former BSc Programme leader for the University of West London (2004-2014).
+Catherine was previously a Research Fellow, senior lecturer and former BSc Programme leader for the University of West London (UWL) (2004-2014).
 Her teaching and research interests are mainly within the social psychology of education and particularly in using novel methods to capture inequalities in all forms of learning.
-Dr. Lido also acts as a visiting lecturer for the University of North Carolina Wilmington.
+Catherine also acts as a visiting lecturer for the University of North Carolina Wilmington.
 Her PhD is from the University of Sussex (2004) in the area of social psychology, and concerned gender stereotypes in job interviews.

 At UWL Catherine led a (2014) impact case study on Widening Participation in Higher Education, having collaborated on a number of funded research projects with the ESRC and the Higher Education Academy concerning supporting under-represented student groups.
 She has published widely in the field of inclusion in higher education, including a recently authored book chapter in Hinton-Smith’s (2013) ‘Widening Participation in Higher Education: Casting the net wide?’ .
 She is passionate about inclusion, prejudice-reduction and widening participation into higher education, and making adult learning more inclusive in formal and less formal settings.